vippsas/vipps-order-management-api/vipps-order-management-api.md

 ![Shipping information link](images/order-link-shipping-information-with-image.png)

 ## Order Lines and Proof of Purchase

 In addition to providing a user with a link to a valid receipt hosted on your site, it is also possible have the receipt hosted inside the Vipps app.
 To enable this you can send necessary information such as order lines and VAT rates to the Order Management API and Vipps will generate a receipt that can be used for proof of purchase and expensing.

 In addition to providing the user with a valid receipt inside Vipps, order lines will also give the user a much better overview of the purchase.
-Furthermore, in the case of partial order fulfullments or returns the order lines may be updated to reflect what the user actually ended up paying for using Vipps.
+Furthermore, in the case of partial order fulfillments or returns the order lines may be updated to reflect what the user actually ended up paying for using Vipps.

 ![order lines example](images/orderlines.png)